-SEC rules permit us to deliver only one copy of a single set of proxy materials to multiple stockholders sharing the same address.
+SEC rules permit us to deliver only one copy of the Notice of Internet Availability of Proxy Materials or a single set of proxy materials to multiple stockholders sharing the same address.
 Upon written or oral request, we will promptly deliver a separate copy of our Annual Report and/or this Proxy Statement to any stockholder at a shared address to which a single copy of each document was delivered.
 Stockholders may notify our company of their requests by calling or writing Patricia K. Ackerman, Vice President, Investor Relations and Treasurer, A. O. Smith Corporation, P.O.
 Box 245008, Milwaukee, Wisconsin 53224-9508; (414) 359-4130.